 Your instructor may attach files that you need to read or use to complete an assignment.
 Your instructor decides how files appear, such as inline or as attachments.

 In most browsers, you can select where the files that you open in courses are downloaded.
 For example, in Chrome, navigate to Settings > Advanced > Downloads.
 You can select the location for file downloads and choose if you want the browser to ask each time.
 In Safari, you have the same capabilities.
 Navigate to Preferences > General > File download location.
 You can perform an internet search to learn about file download choices in other browsers.

 For video and audio files that appear inline, select the title to open them in new windows.
 You have controls for play, pause, and volume control.
 For video files, you can view the video in full screen.
 You can also download the file.

 For media files that appear as attachments, open the menu.
 Select Download Original File to download images, Word documents, PDFs, or slide presentations to your computer.
 Select Preview File to open the file on the course page, such as an image.

 For image files that appear inline, you can select an image to view it separately.

 Your instructor provides all the information and files you need to complete an assignment.

 Be mindful of the time.
 If your instructor put a time limit on the assignment, you can keep track of how much time is left.
-A countdown appears at the bottom of your screen and warns you as the time limit gets closer.
+A countdown appears at the top left of your screen and warns you as the time limit gets closer.

 The timer keeps counting down when you save a draft or leave an attempt in progress.